marek-iiasa/pymcma/README.md

         $ pymcma --install
     ```

-    This command creates in the current directory the initial workspace and
-    then you can run the example analysis on the model shipped with the
+    The copied files are needed for running the example analysis on the model
-    package using the following command:
+	 shipped with the package using; this can be done by the following command:

     ```bash
         $ pymcma --anaDir anaTst
     ```

-    You can find more detail about working directory in the
+    More details about the ``pymcma`` installation and testing is available
     [documentation](https://pymcma.readthedocs.io/).

 # Basic usage